Sunday, December 29, 2019

 Renée Zellweger did a fantastic performance as Judy, and she certainly had the skill and talent, especially with her singing, which almost matches Judy's voice.
 She deserves an Oscar nomination, and I wish her the best of luck with a win.

-JUDY is a great dramatic movie but not the kind that would brighten your mood.
+JUDY is a great dramatic movie, but not the kind that brightens your mood.
 Still, the film is worth watching, whether for someone who has followed her career or a new experience for those less well-versed.

 Star rating: (8/10) Very Good Movie